Delni/blog/content/posts/git-config-kungfu/index.en.md

                  +--- batcave-door-automator
                  +--- batmobile-android-auto
 ```
-Based on that, maybe you'll need some different configs for your different...projects.
+Based on that, maybe you'll need some different configs for your different ...projects.
 Let's put it in two files:

 ```toml
 # .gitconfig.wayne